cole007/textpattern-statamic/README.md

 Textpattern to Statamic migration script
 ======================================

-Tool to prepare content from the Textpattern CMS into a format suitable for the Statamic CMS
+Script to prepare content from the Textpattern CMS into a format suitable for the Statamic CMS

 Instructions
 ------------